Canary Islands – your kids will want to come back

 Camels, for example, which you can ride around beaches and volcanic areas.
 One tip.
 A beachfront desert (Maspalomas, Gran Canaria).
 What do caimans or giant lizards eat?
 Get them to show you themselves at parks like Palmitos Park or Cocodrilo Park, both in Gran Canaria, or at the Giant Lizard Recovery Centre in El Hierro.

-Because there are trips organised from Tenerife and Gran Canaria to their habitats.
-These will take you closer than ever to the dolphins, who will surely greet you with pirouettes and acrobatics.
+Because there are trips organised from Tenerife and Gran Canaria to their habitats, taking you closer than ever to dolphins, who often greet visitors with pirouettes and acrobatics.
 Want to discover the marine ecosystem?
-On some islands, including Lanzarote, there are even safari trips organised to the seabed.Image courtesy of: Turismo de La Palma
+On some islands, including Lanzarote, there are even submarine trips to the seabed.Image courtesy of: Turismo de La Palma

 They’ll be amazed by a very special zoo